Natomas Dog Bite Lawyer

 Do not delay in pursuing a legal claim against the dog owner.
 You only have two years from the date of your Natomas dog bite injury to file a lawsuit under the statute of limitations.
 If you delay and the two-year window closes, your case will likely be barred from going forward.Natomas Dog Bite Lawyers

 I’m Ed Smith, a Natomas Dog Bite Lawyer.
-If you have been injured in a vicious dog attack or someone you love and care about has, please call me today at 916.921.6400 or 800.404.5400 for free, friendly advice.
+If you or a loved one has been injured in a vicious dog attack, please call our injury lawyers today at 916.921.6400 or 800.404.5400 for free, friendly advice.

 :sb bw [CS 1083]